amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 ## Navigating filenames, file paths, and file systems

-Gaining a basic understanding of file systems is the first step in learning how to find and work with files.
+Gaining a basic understanding of file systems is an important first step in learning how to find and work with files.
 File systems provide a structured method for arranging data on a storage device.
 If you've ever formatted a hard drive using Disk Utility (macOS) or Disk Management (Windows), you've applied some form of file system to your device.
 That file system is what makes it possible to create files and folders on your storage device.

 File systems have different rules, regulations, and ways of behaving; in your work as AV archivists, you'll most likely encounter a few common acronyms: